standing in Solidarity with british columbia

 In the photo above, members of the 'Namgis First Nation stand in protest of a ship transferring one million Atlantic salmon smolts to Marine Harvest's Swanson Island Farm.

-Days earlier, the Canadian Federal Court dismissed the First Nation's court bid to block the restocking of the open-net salmon farm in its traditional territories off northern Vancouver Island, claiming that the 'Namgis had filed their application 'too late', but admitting that there was a 'real and non-speculative likelihood of harm' from the net pen operation.
+Days before this photo was taken, the Canadian Federal Court dismissed the First Nation's court bid to block the restocking of the open-net salmon farm in its traditional territories off northern Vancouver Island, claiming that the 'Namgis had filed their application 'too late', but admitting that there was a 'real and non-speculative likelihood of harm' from the net pen operation.

 Read more details about the 'Namgis First Nation's bid here.